MartinPaulEve/meTypeset/README.md

 ###Metadata Merge
 The [metadata merge](bin/metadata.py) merges in a metadata heading with the NLM.
 Ideally, this is produced by a plugin in your journal/content management system.

+###Bibliographic Database
+The [bibliographic database](bin/bibliographydatabase.py) inserts fully marked-up JATS element-citation blocks for citations that it has encountered previously.
+These can be imported by using the "bibscan" command.

 ###Chain
 Finally, an [optional additional XSL](bin/xslchainer.py) file can be specified to be transformed by passing the --chain option.